 Reflecting on what I said earlier, everything in moderation is good.
 Eating after 6 pm isn’t bad, but it does depend on how much you intend to eat and what?

 Your body needs Protein and Carbohydrates to chemically burn together to efficiently fuel our bodies.
-So eating no Carbs after 6 pm but eating Protein, doesn’t help our bodies.
-During our rest period I.e. sleep our bodies repairs its self, this is done by utilising the food we have eaten.
+So, eating no Carbs after 6 pm but eating Protein, doesn’t help our bodies.
+During our rest period I.e. sleep our bodies repairs itself, this is done by utilising the food we have eaten.
 Without the food there’s not much for our little repair men to do!

 Our body needs its fix and even though it does this its sole purpose is to look after us.
 Keep us safe and keep us functioning at our optimum level.